GramAddict/docs/configuration.md

 An extract from their documentation:

 Spintax (also known as spin syntax) is a way to create random strings that have the same or similar meaning.
-Spintax is very useful as it can be used in programs such as chatbots or video game character speach, it allows the dialog to not sound so repetitive and robotic.
+Spintax is very useful as it can be used in programs such as chatbots or video game character speech, it allows the dialog to not sound so repetitive and robotic.

 ### The syntax
 Spintax replaces braces (also known as curly brackets, {}) containing text with a random predefined string.
 The random string is defined withing the braces by using a pipe | as a seperator.